grnet/synnefo/docs/pithos-api-guide.rst

 force                   Force logout current user (no value parameter)
 ======================  =========================

-When done with logging in, the service's login URI should redirect to the URI provided with ``next``, adding ``user`` and ``token`` parameters, which contain the account and token fields respectively.
+When done with logging in, the service's login URI should redirect to the URI provided with ``next``, adding the ``token`` parameters which contains authentication token.

+If ``next`` request parameter is missing the call fails with BadRequest (400) response status.

 A user management service that implements a login URI according to these conventions is Astakos (https://code.grnet.gr/projects/astakos), by GRNET.